Interim Dean, Kogod School of Business

 His recent book, 2011, is “I'm Working While They're Sleeping: Time Zone Separation Challenges and Solutions” His 1999 book "Global Software Teams" was the first on this topic and is considered a landmark in the field.
 He also wrote one of the first books on offshoring, in 2005: "Offshoring Information Technology."

-He has written over 100 articles, reports, and manuscripts.
+He has written more than 100 articles, reports, and manuscripts.
 He consults and speaks to industry and professional groups.

 A more extensive profile appears on his webpage.

 At AU he co-founded and led the program in Management of Global Information Technology in the 1990s.
 In 2005-2008 he was department Chair.
-In 2009 he was awarded the International Business Professorship.
-He has been a Visiting Professor at Haifa University (Israel) and University College Dublin (Ireland), and he was the (visiting) Orkand Endowed Chaired Professor at University of Maryland University College.
+In 2009 he was awarded the International Business Professorship and in 2012 he was named the Kogod UPS Scholar.
+He has been a Visiting Professor at Haifa University (Israel) and University College Dublin (Ireland), and at Universidad Adolfo Ibáñez (Chile).
+He was the (visiting) Orkand Endowed Chaired Professor at University of Maryland University College.

 DegreesB.A., University of California at Berkeley; M.B.A., University of California at Los Angeles; Ph.D., University of Arizona